beardog-ukr/cocos2dx-examples/hugo_sources/en/content/post/first-steps.md

 # Installation

 Installation process is more or less described in the [official documentation](https://docs.cocos2d-x.org/cocos2d-x/v3/en/installation/Linux.html) so there should not be any problems.
-Also there are good instructions [in this blog for Linux](https://rezghob.com/installing-cocos2d-x-linux-mint/) or [here for Windows](https://rezghob.com/installing-cocos2d-x-windows/).
+Also there are good instructions [in this blog for Linux](https://rezghob.com/installing-cocos2d-x-linux-mint/) or [here for Windows](https://rezghob.com/installing-cocos2d-x-windows/), or [here for iOS](http://indiegamecodingconfessions.blogspot.com/2019/12/cocos2d-x-bootstrapping.html).

 Now there are two versions of framework: 3.17 and 4.0.
 Both are good, and differences are not so significant.